Heidenheim vs RB Leipzig

 Heidenheim

 However, the hosts have only won one of their eight games against RB Leipzig in the Bundesliga, Bundesliga 2, and the 3.
-Liga (1W, 3D, 4L), with a 1-0 home win in March 2015 in the second division.
-Interestingly, Heidenheim hasn’t scored more than once in any of the eight meetings, and their only clean sheet against RBL came in that sole win.
+Liga [1W, 3D, 4L], 1-0 at home in March 2015 in the second division.
+Interestingly, Heidenheim haven’t scored more than once in any of the eight meetings, and their only clean sheet against RBL came in that sole win.

 A 4–2–3–1 formation could be seen this weekend, with Marvin Pieringer in attack.
 Meanwhile, Niklas Dorsch is suspended for this clash after receiving a red card against ten-man Mainz.